 How many times have you heard someone confess how much they love Facebook?
 How many times have you said it yourself?
 Most of us are guilty of these words, despite the fact that when it comes down to it, we really don’t love Facebook at all.
 And don’t worry, this article is not just another anti-Facebook rant about how it’s replacing real human interaction and making us all anti-social web robots doomed for years of sexual frustration and a persistent need to make our lives seem way, way more exciting than they really are.
 Even though, generally, that is all correct.

-That is because this article is not about Facebook the online social network – the tool that you use (probably daily) to connect with your friends, family and stalkers alike.
-It’s about Facebook the brand.
+That is because this article is not about Facebook, the online social network – the tool that you use (probably daily) to connect with your friends, family and stalkers alike.
+It’s about Facebook, the brand.
 The actual company behind this beloved online network.
 You know, the one with that young fella Zuckerberg at the helm.
-You see you can love a product or service a company provides but not love them.
-I mean I love money – and the fact I don’t have to stash it in my mattress and can withdraw it at the click of a button to buy a pretty dress – yet I sure as hell don’t love my bank (who does?).
-I like food, but after working for Woolies for seven years when I was younger I can safely say they rank alongside Hitler and the SS in terms of the degree of endearment I feel for them.
+You see, you can love a product or service a company provides but not love them.
+I mean, I love money – and the fact I don’t have to stash it in my mattress and can withdraw it at the click of a button to buy a pretty dress – yet I sure as hell don’t love my bank (who does?).
+I like food, but after working for Woolies for seven years when I was younger, I can safely say they rank alongside Hitler and the SS in terms of the degree of endearment I feel for them.

 When you really think about it, how much emotional attachment do you have with the Facebook brand?
 Do you have any amazing examples of Facebook customer service or brilliant communications?
 Have they ever made you feel special, aside from facilitating 10 people to like your latest update?
-The answer, I’m predicting, is no. Facebook might provide you with one of the most important platforms for communication and engagement ever, yet when it comes to giving a shit about their ‘customers’ let’s be honest – they don’t.
-Well, aside from caring that a good percentage of us are clicking those little ads that keep multiplying quicker than paparrazzi when Britney or Lindsay are out on the town.
+The answer, I’m predicting, is no. Facebook might provide you with one of the most important platforms for communication and engagement ever, yet when it comes to giving a shit about their ‘customers,’ let’s be honest – they don’t.
+Well, aside from caring that a good percentage of us are clicking those little ads that keep multiplying quicker than paparazzi when Britney or Lindsay are out on the town.

-Facebook just don’t care about you.
+Facebook just doesn’t care about you.
 Or me.
 And I’ve spent a good few thousand on advertising in the past.
 And yet, even if you’re spending thousands, you are dreaming if you think you’ll get even a minimum level of customer service.
 Don’t bother emailing them – and don’t even bother looking for a phone number.
-If you’re not spending at least $20k you’re considered to be lower than the guy who collects the sanitary disposal units at their HQ (nb. an unfair analogy as that is a very respectable and important job).
+If you’re not spending at least $20k, you’re considered to be lower than the guy who collects the sanitary disposal units at their HQ (nb. an unfair analogy as that is a very respectable and important job).

 And as for you poor chums who don’t even spend a cent on advertising, well – you’d sooner win a marathon with both legs tied to your nose (yep, came up with that one all by myself) than receive even a modicum of ‘customer service’ from them.
 They don’t want to hear from you, they won’t respond, they’ll shut down your account at the slightest provocation and won’t care to listen to your defense.
 They’ll change your feed, your posts, your timeline, your photo viewer, your privacy settings and everything else with no notice, no explanation and no desire to hear what you think.
 They’ll add another 3 million ad impressions to your navigation without blinking an eye.
-And don’t expect they’ll bother notifying you about any of it either.
+And don’t expect they’ll bother notifying you about any of it, either.
 They won’t.

 Let’s face it.
-If you have a Facebook Page they just want you to advertise, and if you’re an everyday user they just want you to see/click on those ads.
+If you have a Facebook Page, they just want you to advertise, and if you’re an everyday user, they just want you to see/click on those ads.
 The last thing they want you to do is talk to them, provide feedback or expect them to care.